-Services that are covered for you What you must pay when you get these services Supplemental (i.e., routine) dental services If you choose to see an out-of-network dentist, your out-of-pocket costs may be higher.
+Services that are covered for you What you must pay when you get these services Supplemental (i.e., routine) Supplemental (i.e., routine) dental services If you choose to see an out-of-network dentist, your out-of-pocket dental costs may be higher.
 Out-of-network dental providers are not contracted to accept plan payment as payment in full.
 If they charge you more than what the Plan pays, you are responsible for the difference, even for services that have a \$0 copay.
-Supplemental (i.e., routine) dental • Diagnostic and Preventive Dental Care (Covered services include the following.)
-Diagnostic and Preventive Dental Periodic Oral exams - 2 every year In-Network \$0 copay for each oral exam.
+There is a plan benefit allowance of \$5,000 every year for all in-network and out-of-network covered Comprehensive Dental services.
+You are responsible for amounts beyond the benefit allowance.
+Diagnostic and Preventive Dental Care (Covered services Diagnostic and Preventive Dental include the following.)
+In-Network • Periodic Oral exams - 2 every year \$0 copay for each oral exam.
 Prior Authorization may be required.
 Out-of-Network 25% coinsurance for each oral exam.
+Prior Authorization may be required. • Cleanings (prophylaxis) - 2 every year In-Network \$0 copay for each cleaning.
 Prior Authorization may be required.
-Cleanings (prophylaxis) - 2 every year In-Network \$0 copay for each cleaning.
-Prior Authorization may be required.
 Out-of-Network 25% coinsurance for each cleaning.

-Prior Authorization may be required.
-Fluoride treatment - 1 every year In-Network \$0 copay for each fluoride treatment.
-Prior Authorization may be required.
-Out-of-Network 25% coinsurance for each fluoride treatment.
-Prior Authorization may be required.
+Prior Authorization may be